threeme3/usdx/README.md

 - Receiver Front-end selectivity: **steep -45dB/decade roll-off +/-2kHz from tuned-frequency**
 - Blocking **dynamic range: 20kHz offset 123dB, 2kHz offset 78dB**
 - **CW decoder (experimental).**
+- **VFO A/B + RIT and Split**, and switching corresponding band-filter relays via I2C
 - Probably the most **cost effective** and **easy** to build standalone SDR/SSB transceiver that you can find.
 Very much **simplifies** the original QCX circuit (i.e. **50% less components to install**, **no complex transformer windings**, **no alignment procedure**) and more **versatile** in use.